 - empty the dishwasher and the fridge

-- remove hair and remnants from pets
+- remove hair and other evidence of pets

 - remove ashes from the stove

 - tidy up cupboards

 - empty the rubbish bin and toilet bucket, and dispose of empty bottles/cans/glasses

 - clean garden furniture, put it in place, and take in cushions